rogerdev1/lwc-calculadora/README.md

+# Calculadora LWC

+Componente do Web Lightning para uso em páginas do Salesforce.

-# Salesforce DX Project: Next Steps
+## Salesforce DX Project: Next Steps

 Now that you’ve created a Salesforce DX project, what’s next?
 Here are some documentation resources to get you started.